-The granola with no added sugar is so good and easy to make that you won’t buy the boxed version anymore.
+The granola without added sugars is so good and easy to make that you won’t buy store-bought anymore.

 Don’t believe it?
-You’ll have to try it to clear up any doubts!
+You have to try to see for yourself!

-But if you’ve been following me, you know that everything you see here in black and white with photos and videos is always tried and tested by me .. and I would never write a recipe unless I was sure I could publish it!
+But if you’ve been following me, you know that everything you see here in black and white, complete with photos and videos, is always tested and retested by me… and I would never write a recipe if I wasn’t sure I could publish it!

-The recipe in question is made with oats, nuts, and raisins.
-There are neither sugar nor honey; the only sweetener which also acts as a binder is apple sauce.
-It tastes a lot like a famous one I used to buy regularly when my kids were home.. it was good, yes.. but the content lasted for 2 days and the cost was really high.
-With this one, you make breakfast for 1 week.
+The recipe in question is made with rolled oats, nuts, and raisins.
+There are no added sugars or honey; the only sweetener that also acts as a binder is applesauce.
+It very much tastes like a famous one I used to buy regularly when my kids were at home… it was good, yes… but the content lasted for 2 days, and it was quite expensive.
+With this you make breakfast for 1 week.

-So I’m really proud of the result achieved, and while you read the recipe, I’m going to prepare the ingredients for the next batch of granola with no added sugar!
+So I’m really proud of the result, and while you read the recipe, I’m off to prepare the ingredients for the next batch of granola without added sugars!

-READ THE TIPS AND SUBSTITUTIONS AT THE END OF THE RECIPE
+READ TIPS AND SUBSTITUTIONS AT THE END OF THE RECIPE

 YOU MIGHT ALSO BE INTERESTED IN: